-Bishop Garland Hunt joins the Douglass Leadership Institute to discuss her life and lessons learned.
+Bishop Garland Hunt joins the Douglass Leadership Institute to discuss his life and lessons learned.

 Garland R. Hunt is a proven strategic leader with a dynamic ministry background and extensive experience in criminal justice, religious liberty and race relations.
 He recently authored “Crisis in America: A Christian Response” (2021).